Terms in Technology

 WICED™ (pronounced “wik-id”) platform by Broadcom, is bringing secure Wi-Fi, Bluetooth and Bluetooth Low Energy (BLE) wireless connectivity to nearly every emerging product category in the Internet of Things ecosystem, including home appliances, health and fitness monitors, automation and asset tracking systems, smart meters and an array of consumer electronics devices.

 ZigBee is a specification for a suite of high-level communication protocols used to create personal area networks built from small, low-power digital radios.
 ZigBee is based on an IEEE 802.15.4 standard.
 Its low power consumption limits transmission distances to 10–100 meters line-of-sight, depending on power output and environmental characteristics, ZigBee devices can transmit data over long distances by passing data through a mesh network of intermediate devices to reach more distant ones.

-LM endeavours to offer free Firmware, Hardware and Application software development to our customers, although it may be dependant on a Minimum Order Quantity.
+LM endeavours to offer free firmware, hardware and application software development to our customers. (*Minimum Order Quantity dependant)